-Shoes with neutral profiles or just even just moderately downturned, will feel the most comfortable right out of the box.
-A neutral profile doesn’t direct as much pressure onto the tip of the shoe, unlike an aggressive climbing shoe, that forces your toes into an unnatural position for increased power.
+Shoes with neutral profiles or just even just moderately downturned will feel the most comfortable right out of the box.
+A neutral profile doesn’t direct as much pressure onto the tip of the shoe, unlike an aggressive climbing shoe, which forces your toes into an unnatural position for increased power.

 When looking for a comfortable pair of climbing shoes, you will also want to consider the shape of your toes.
 Most climbing shoes tend to favor the Egyptian foot shape, so if you have Greek or Roman feet, shoe shopping might be just a bit trickier.